borispovod/crypti-dapps-docs/Overview.md

   * **CSS3/HTML5** - For UI.

 A lot of developers already know all or some of this technlogoies, that allows developers fast and easy create new decentralized applications and take some profit.

+Then using our Command Line Interface *crypti-cli* developer can easy generate new genesis block for sidechain, clone **Crypti Toolkit** as base project structure, easy create new contract.

+Use our tutorials to know more how to make DApps.
+All tutorials in this repository.

+## Help?

+We ready to help!
+Just join our slack: http://slack.crypti.me , we there all time and ready to help you with your great idea!